 If it is not possible for them to meet with the team personally, a video chat should be completed.
 Video conferencing during team meetings can also make the meeting experience more real for remote workers and can help them to feel included.

 While there are communication and relationship challenges associated with the distance and time difference when you have remote workers, it is possible to overcome these challenges when you have the right onboarding program established.
-Your onboarding program should take into account the employee’s position and skills as well as the corporate culture.
+Your onboarding program should take into account the employee’s position and skills as well as the corporate culture, and harness effective ideas to welcome employees.
 These tips can help you to complete the remote worker onboarding process.